ralexander-phi/license_approval/README.md

     license_finder approvals add xml-simple

-Now take a look at the `doc/dependency_decisions.yml` that these commands created.
-You'll need to add this to source control, so `git add` it.

 Once you've approved everything you need, you can turn on the workflow by adding a file under `.github/workflows`.
-See the example this repo uses: https://github.com/ralexander-phi/license_approval/blob/master/.github/workflows/main.yml
+See examples: https://github.com/ralexander-phi/license_approval_testing/blob/master/.github/workflows/

 Tweak your workflow if needed, then start a pull request with the changes.
 If everything is working, you should see a new check in the pull request and it should be passing.
 If so, congratulations, you're done.